MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/failed-connection-between-power-automate-components.md

 1. Start Power Automate again.

-As a permanent fix, you can stop the process that is causing the issue from running.
+To resolve the issue, stop the process that is causing the issue from running.
 Alternatively, if the process is internal, you can configure it to use a more specific endpoint, such as **net.pipe://localhost/something**.

-If none of these actions is possible, specify Power Automate executables to run in administrative mode.
+If these actions are not possible, specify Power Automate executables to run in administrative mode.
 However, this solution might not resolve the issue in all cases.
 Additionally, this solution will cause a UAC prompt to appear every time that you run the app.